-We suggest that tour bus drivers drop off and pick up their passengers at the designated bus shuttle drop off point in front of City Hall (on King Street beneath the clock tower) and then park the bus off-site at one of our designated festival parking lots for the day (at either the Brockville Shopping Centre or Brockville Memorial Centre).
+We suggest that tour bus drivers drop off and pick up their passengers at one of the two designated bus shuttle drop off points (one is on King Street at the intersection of Home Street, the other is at King Street and the top of Market Street East) and then park the bus off-site at one of our designated festival parking lots for the day (at either St. Lawrence College or the Brockville Youth Arena).
 The driver can then take a free festival shuttle back to the festival grounds to spend the day on site.

 If you would like to park on site, we have a designated area for tour buses, but these spaces are limited.
-This spaces will be available along Water Street East – to access drive south on Market Street East, and you will be able to exit on Park Street.
+This spaces will be available between Water Street East and Broad Street – to access drive south on Broad Street.

 Tour bus drivers and tour leaders will receive one complimentary ticket each for whichever Brockville Tall Ships® Festival activity your group will be participating in.
 Please call Lesley White at 613-342-8772 as soon as possible to make arrangements for tickets and to ensure availability.

-General Admission Wristbands are $5/person; Festival Passports are $15 (which allow your guests to get on board the tall ships + admission to the grounds).
-Specialty cruise tickets and dinner cruises range from $40-$85/person.
+General Admission Wristbands are $10/person; Festival Passports are $15 (which allow your guests to get on board the tall ships + admission to the grounds).
+Specialty cruise tickets range from $45-$50/person.
 Please refer to our Ticket Page for details on each ticket type.

 Suggested Festival Group Itinerary

 The following itinerary can be adapted to your group depending on interest and time.
-You could swap in a 1000 Islands Cruise or tall ship sail out on Saturday for example, or change the Captain’s Reception on Friday night to a tall ship Dinner Cruise aboard the Empire Sandy.
+You could swap in a 1000 Islands Cruise or tall ship sail out on Saturday for example.

 - 5-6:30 pm: Free time to shop and explore Downtown Brockville.
 Dinner on your own